alexwforsythe/tmux-which-key/README.md

 ##### @tmux-which-key-disable-autobuild

-By default, the menu is rebuilt from `config.yaml` each time the plugin is initialized by TPM.
+By default, the menu is rebuilt from `config.yaml` each time TPM initializes the plugin.
 If you aren't using the YAML configuration or want to reduce the plugin's impact on tmux startup time, you can disable this behavior by adding this to your `~/.tmux.conf` **before** loading the plugin:

 ```tmux
 set -g @tmux-which-key-disable-autobuild=1